Stock AnalysisUpdated July 13, 2026 · 5 min read

 • Business Activity Screen: FAIL — core business is mortgage origination (riba) ❌

-• Haram Revenue: FAIL — substantially all revenue is derived from prohibited lending ❌
+• Haram Revenue: FAIL — the full revenue base is used as a conservative prohibited-business upper bound ❌

 • Interest Income: FAIL — MSR income and loan interest exceed all Sharia thresholds ❌